6th January -

 The date when this division of the dead ended is not presently known.

-Summary conviction of John Davis, labourer, William Walden, driver, and Thomas Mitchinson, Miner, all of Skelton for assaulting Richard Gospel Brough of the township of Skelton, police constable.
-Offence committed at the township
+Summary conviction of John Davis, labourer, William Walden, Horse-driver, and Thomas Mitchinson, Miner, all of Skelton for assaulting Richard Gospel Brough of the township of Skelton, police constable.
+Offence committed at the township of Skelton.

 Either by accident or arson, the wooden framework at the pithead and a storehouse was destroyed by fire.

-Defendant was engaged as a tipper, being subsequently promoted to a "waiter on" and his wages raised in proportion.
-It was the
+Defendant was engaged as a Tipper, being subsequently promoted to a "waiter on" and his wages raised in proportion.

-duty of the night waiter to remain on Saturday and watch the works from taking fire.
+It was the duty of the Night waiter to remain on Saturday and watch the works from taking fire.

 On returning they called out, but there was no response and on going to the cabin found the defendant putting on his boots.